Skip to main content

 Complete Slack connection

 Step 3.
-Complete setup actions
+Complete setup

 Setup GitHub pull request management

-Get started as an app user
+Get started as a user

 1. Navigate to GitHub connection, click Connect and proceed to authentication in GitHub via OAuth2.